Merino wool is loved within the hiking and camping communities due to its unique ability to stay warm even while wet!

 Methods to Decrease the Wool Itch of Merino Wool & Increase Softness

-Depending on who you purchase your gear from the merino wool may feel itchy and this turns people off.
+Depending on who you purchase your gear from, the merino wool may feel itchy, turning people off.

 To resolve this almost everyone has commented online that they wash it a lot in the first month to get all those loose strands out of the clothing.

-Some say as few as 2-3 washes and some people said a month’s worth (how many wasn’t really counted, not sure if I should be grossed out maybe due to lack of washes?).
+Some say as few as 2-3 washes, and some say a month’s worth (how many wasn’t counted, not sure if I should be grossed out, maybe due to lack of washes?).

 Final Thoughts on Is Merino Wool Itchy

-Hopefully, you have learned some good details about merino wool clothing today, you can’t go wrong if you have decided to possibly grab some for your thru-hiking or backpacking base layers!
+Hopefully, you have learned some good details about merino wool clothing today, and you can’t go wrong if you have decided to grab some for your thru-hiking or backpacking base layers possibly!

-Most merino manufacturers have a 7-day return policy on Amazon for most products if you find that it should cause you irritation, though verify with the seller.
+Most Merino manufacturers have a 7-day return policy on Amazon for most products if you find that it should irritate, though verify with the seller.

-Treating your wool well will last you a great long while through crazy hard hiking and backpacking, all while keeping you nice and warm through the wind and rain.
+Treating your wool well will last you a great long while through crazy strenuous hiking and backpacking, all while keeping you nice and warm through the wind and rain.

-Lastly, we went over the proper washing and cleaning of your wool to make sure it stays nice.
+Lastly, we reviewed the proper washing and cleaning of your wool to ensure it stays nice.